chandrakantapanda/Laravel-Mongodb-Integration/README.md

 # Laravel8 with Mongodb Integration
 This is an example of a Laravel8 with Mongodb Integration

+After clone you can run it
-### You have to just follow a few steps to get following web services
+## how to achieve follow a few steps

 ## Getting Started